William Trent of Philadelphia

 Trent as a Man of Business and Politics

 Exactly when Trent emigrated to the American colonies is unknown.
 However, based on Philadelphia tax rolls in 1693, we know that he had followed his brother James to the American Colonies.
+The image below depicts the busy harbor of Philadelphia during Trent's time.

 Exactly when Trent emigrated to the American colonies is unknown.
 However, based on Philadelphia tax rolls in 1693, we know that he had followed his brother James to the American Colonies.
+The image below depicts the busy harbor of Philadelphia during Trent's time.

 William Trent became a very successful and wealthy merchant in Philadelphia, trading with Great Britain and the English colonies on the mainland and in the West Indies.
 At one time he owned an interest in over forty ships, exporting such products as tobacco, flour, and furs, while importing wine, rum, molasses, and dry goods.
 He also bought and sold enslaved people, as described in more detail in the next section.